Slow-scan television: Modes

 Below is a table of some of the most common SSTV modes and their differences.
 These modes share many properties, such as synchronization and/or frequencies and grey/color level correspondence.
 Their main difference is the image quality, which is proportional to the time taken to transfer the image and in the case of the AVT modes, related to synchronous data transmission methods and noise resistance conferred by the use of interlace.

 ¹ Martin and Scottie modes actually send 256 scanlines, but the first 16 are usually grayscale.

 The mode family called AVT (for Amiga Video Transceiver) was originally designed by Ben Blish-Williams (N4EJI, then AA7AS) for a custom modem attached to an Amiga computer, which was eventually marketed by AEA corporation.

-The Scottie and Martin modes were originally implemented as ROM enhancements for the Robot corporation SSTV unit.
+The Scottie and Martin modes were originally implemented as ROM enhancements for the Robot Research Corporation SSTV unit.
 The exact line timings for the Martin M1 mode are given in this reference.

-The Robot SSTV modes were designed by Robot corporation for their own SSTV unit.
+The Robot SSTV modes were designed by Robot Research Corporation for their own SSTV units.

 All four sets of SSTV modes are now available in various PC-resident SSTV systems and no longer depend upon the original hardware.